 The Audition Process at SVCT

-Auditions are usually held about 9 weeks prior to a show’s opening.
+Auditions are usually held 2-3 months prior to a show’s opening.
 People on our email list will receive advance audition notification, with links to details of the upcoming auditions.
 (CLICK HERE to join our email list.)
 Each audition usually includes 3 sessions on a Friday and Saturday or Saturday and Sunday.
-All auditions are held at SVCT’s warehouse, Building G2, 16840 Joleen Way in Morgan Hill.
+All auditions (unless otherwise noted) are held at SVCT’s warehouse, Building G2, 16840 Joleen Way in Morgan Hill.

 If you are interested in being in the show, but are unavailable for the scheduled auditions, please notify the producer.
 An alternate audition time, although not guaranteed, may be arranged at the producers’ and director’s discretion.